-1. This OMAR is based on a new export certificate, which is based on the import conditions that were received, via an exporter, from Dr Alex Andrade Orlando, Zoosanitary Certification Supervisor, Servicio Ecuatoriano de Sanidad Agropecuaria (SESA), Ecuador; this country being a member of the Andean Community of Nations (which, at present. includes Bolivia, Columbia, Ecuador, Peru and Venezuela).
-The export certificate was approved by Dr Andrade in an e-mail, dated 9 June 2007.
-The export certificate dated 10 May 2007 was officially translated.

-2. To import ovine or caprine embryos into Ecuador, the importer must send/fax a copy of the completed and signed export certificate to the Servicio Ecuatoriano de Sanidad Agropecuaria (SESA) in Quito.
+- 1. This OMAR is based on the import conditions that were received, via an exporter, from Dr Alex Andrade Orlando, Zoosanitary Certification Supervisor, Servicio Ecuatoriano de Sanidad Agropecuaria (SESA), Ecuador; this country being a member of the Andean Community of Nations (which, at present. includes Bolivia, Columbia, Ecuador, Peru and Venezuela).
+The export certificate was approved by Dr Andrade in an e-mail, dated 12 July 2007.
+The export certificate of 12 June 2007 was officially translated. - 2.
+To import ovine or caprine semen into Ecuador, the importer must send/fax a copy of the completed and signed export certificate to the Servicio Ecuatoriano de Sanidad Agropecuaria (SESA) in Quito.
 SESA will then issue the Import Permit within 72 hours.
 Once the Import Permit has been issued, the consignment can be exported to Ecuador, accompanied by the original export certificate.
-Fax number for SESA is: + 593 2 2228448.

-3. Transportation containers with broken or altered seals will be rejected on arrival in Ecuador.
+Fax number for SESA is: + 593 2 2228448. - 3.
+Transportation containers with broken or altered seals will be rejected on arrival in Ecuador.
 Seals may only be removed by Official Veterinarians in Ecuador.
 In case there is a need to inspect or re-charge containers, Veterinary Officials at any transit port are required to notify in writing on the export certificate the reason and the replacement seal number/mark.